NEOForCE: Near-Earth Objects' Forecast of Collisional Events: NEOForCE monitoring system

 \section{NEOForCE monitoring system}

-Our impact monitoring system \textbf{N}ear-\textbf{E}arth \textbf{O}bject's \textbf{For}ecast of \textbf{C}ollisional \textbf{E}vents uses a state vector (coordinates and velocities) and its 6-dimensional covariance matrix of an asteroid at the average time of observations.
+Our impact monitoring system \textbf{N}ear-\textbf{E}arth \textbf{O}bject's \textbf{For}ecast of \textbf{C}ollisional \textbf{E}vents uses a state vector (coordinates and velocities) and its {$6\times6$} covariance matrix of an asteroid at the average time of observations.
 The covariance matrix $\mathbf{C}_0$ gives us an approximation of the uncertainty of the state vector $\mathbf{x}_0$ at time $t_0$.
-If inside this uncertainty region there is a vector of orbital parameters that leads to a collision with the Earth, then the asteroid could potentially have an impact.
-The goal of a monitoring system is to find all significantly large areas of orbital parameters that lead to collisions.
+If inside this uncertainty region there is {a possible initial state} vector that leads to a collision with the Earth, then the asteroid could potentially have an impact.
+The goal of a monitoring system is to find all significantly large areas of {state vectors} that lead to collisions, \Dima{later referred as Virtual Impactors (VI)}.

 Our monitoring system consists of several stages.
 First, we cut the covariance matrix $\mathbf{C}_0$ by many pieces and take VAs as representatives of these pieces (Section~\ref{sec:initial_sampling} \textit{Initial sampling}).
 Second, for each VAs we compute all the times when the collision can happen around this VA (Section~\ref{sec:pbm_initially} \textit{Close encounter precomputation}).
 Third, we combine the situations from the previous step, which indicate to the same possible impact (Section~\ref{sec:selection_representatives} \textit{Selection of representatives}).
 Forth, we try finding a Virtual Impactor (VI) or claim that this possible collision is spurious (Section~\ref{sec:vi_search} \textit{Search for virtual impactors}).
 Finally, we combine similar VIs (Section~\ref{sec:combination_VIs} \textit{Combination of similar impactors}).